mattrothenberg/vue-grid-styled/README.md

 `vue-grid-styled` tries to emulate the [grid-styled API](https://github.com/jxnblk/grid-styled#box-) as closely as possible.
 Check it out for comprehensive documentation.

+One exception is that the `<v-box>` component exposes a `tag` prop that you can use to programatically assign a HTML tag (e.g., "div", "section").

 In a nutshell, replace the JSX syntax with Vue "binding" syntax and you should be good to go!
 Here are a few clarifying examples.

 #### Examples